LinkedSoftwareDependencies/Documentation-Components.js/docs/configuration/configurations/overrides.md

 This can be useful if you import a configuration in which you want to make minor changes but don't want to edit the original configuration.

+In case you override the type of the target instance, all of its original parameter values will be removed as they would no longer be consistent with the new type.

 ## Types

 | JSON-LD Shortcut | URI         | Description                                         |